 Vision and Hearing screenings are provided for students in grades K, 1, 3, 6, and to students new to the state in grades K-12, or any student with a new vision or hearing concern.
-Height and weight screenings are provided for students in 1, 3, and 6.
-Scoliosis screeners are provided for 6th graders.
-Dental screenings will be performed on 2nd grade students in select schools.
-The purpose of the screenings is to identify students who may need a professional medical exam.
-Parents will have the opportunity to consent to these optional screenings annually.
+The purpose of the screenings is to identify students who may have a vision or hearing problem and need a professional medical exam.